 Infertility is defined as the inability to conceive after one year of regular, unprotected intercourse, for women under the age of 35.
 As a woman ages, the chances of conception decrease.
-Thus, for women over the age of 35, and for those who have irregular periods, who have been unable to conceive after six months of regular, unprotected intercourse we recommend evaluation.
+Thus, for women over the age of 35, and for those who have irregular periods, who have been unable to conceive after six months of regular, unprotected intercourse we recommend an evaluation.

 The 1 Year Myth

 A common misconception is one should wait until a year or six months have passed before talking with a fertility specialist.
 There are many advantages to speaking with a fertility specialist before the six-month or year mark.
 Your fertility specialist may order blood testing or recommend a prenatal vitamin regimen that can improve fertility and ensure the health of your baby.
 Learn more by scheduling a consultation with one of our fertility specialists.
 Ohio Reproductive Medicine is widely regarded as the leading fertility clinic in Central Ohio.

 One in six couples ages 15-44 has difficulty conceiving without assistance, so you’re not alone.
 About 12% of women in that age group have difficulty carrying to term.

-Infertility is a shared problem between a man and woman.
+Infertility is a shared problem between a man and a woman.
 At least 1/3 or more of infertile couples have a female factor that accounts for infertility, and 1/3 or more of infertile couples have a male factor that accounts for infertility.
-In the remaining one-third, there are issues with both the man and woman or no cause is discovered.
-For this reason, we recommend that both partners be evaluated.
+In the remaining one-third, there are issues with both the man and woman, or no cause is discovered.
+For this reason, we recommend that both partners and individuals be evaluated.